Haddenham, Buckinghamshire: History

 Haddenham was long a stronghold of radicalism and in particular of the Buckinghamshire Farm Labourers Union established in 1872 by Edward Richardson of Dinton.

 Haddenham used to have several more pubs than today.
 The Anchor and the Eight Bells at Church End are now private houses.
 The Waggon and Horses in High Street was converted into the Peking Rendezvous Chinese restaurant, but closed in 2013.
 The Red Lion in Church End also closed in 2013.
 A developer applied for planning permission to demolish the Red Lion and replace it with housing, but in 2014 Aylesbury Vale District Council rejected the application.
-The Green Dragon on Churchway, more recently converted into restaurant Twist at the Green Dragon, was officially closed when planning permission was granted to make it a private residence.
+The Green Dragon on Churchway, then a restaurant Twist at the Green Dragon, was officially closed when planning permission was granted to make it a private residence.
 The Rose and Thistle also permanently closed in 2019.

 In 1906 the Great Western Railway opened the railway through the parish, with Haddenham railway station to serve the village.
 In 1963 British Railways closed the station but kept the line open.
 In 1987 BR opened Haddenham & Thame Parkway station at a new site, a few hundred yards west of the old one.
 The railway is part of what is now the Chiltern Main Line.